netxms/netxms-doc/admin/object-management.rst

 Is created to display nodes logical organization in cluster.
 Cluster nodes may have shared resources and networks, processes may move between nodes, so metric collection should be organized accordingly.
-Cluster object provides option to aggregate collected data form cluster nodes.
+Cluster object provides option to aggregate collected data from cluster nodes.
 More about data aggregation can be found there: :ref:`data-agregation`.

 Besides default property pages cluster has also: